kotolex/checking/README.md

 ## Data Providers

-Often you need to run the same test with different data, there is @data annotation for that purposes.
-Mark any function with @data and you can use it in your tests.
-The function for data-provider must not have arguments and it myst returns Iterable, Sequence or generator.
+Often you need to run the same test with different data, there is @data annotation for that target.
+Mark function you want with @data annotation and you can use it in your tests.
+The function for data-provider should not have arguments and it has to return iterable, sequence or generator.

-**Important!** Name of the provider have to be unique, you can specify it in parameter @data(name='provider') or it takes the function name by default
+**Important!** Name of the provider has to be unique, you can specify it in parameter @data(name='provider') or it takes the function name by default
-It it not necessary to have data-provider with the test (in same module)
+It it not necessary to have data-provider with the test (in the same module)

-Data-provider takes values one by one and push it to your test.
+Data-provider takes values one by one and pushes it to your test.
 ```
 #!python
 # Create data-provider